PDAL/PDAL/doc/tutorial/las.rst

 A LAS Point Format ID defines the fixed sent of :ref:`dimensions` a file must store, but softwares are allowed to store extra data beyond that fixed set.
-This feature of the format was regularized in LAS 1.4 as something called "extra bytes" or "extra dims", but formats with versions less than LAS 1.4 can also store these extra per-point attributes.
+This feature of the format was regularized in LAS 1.4 as something called "extra bytes" or "extra dims", but previos versions can also store these extra per-point attributes.

 Extra Dimension Example
 ................................................................................

-The following example will write a LAS 1.4 file with all non-LAS dimensions written into the file along with a description of those dimensions in the Extra Bytes VLR in the 1.4 file:
+The following example will write a LAS 1.4 file with all dimensions written into the file along with a description of those dimensions in the Extra Bytes VLR in the 1.4 file: